backstage/backstage/docs/auth/oauth2-proxy/provider.md

   signOutUrl: http://localhost:4180/oauth2/sign_out?rd=http%3A%2F%2Fmy-provider.com%2Fend_session_endpoint
 ```

 Note the above example has `oauth2Proxy` running on port 4180.
-There is also the requirement of using an encoded url for the redirect to the authentication provider's sign out page.
+There is also the requirement of using an encoded URL for the redirect to the authentication provider's sign out page.
 The `end_session_endpoint` should be the end session endpoint of the provider.